bencsbalazs/XPFarm-orange_belt/packages/2021-05-19-last-survivor/README.md

 ## Solution

-- User story 1:
+- User story 1: As a user, I need to know wheather the input variables are correct
-  - User test 1:
+  - User test 1: First user variable is a string
-  - User test 2:
+  - User test 2: Second variable is an array
-- User story 2:
+- User story 2: As a user, I need to know what will be the remaining letter
-  - User test 1:
+  - User test 1: The array is sorter than the string
-  - User test 2:
+  - User test 2: Remaining letter is correct